tldr-pages/tldr/pages/common/gcloud-config.md

 `gcloud config configurations list`

-- Switch to an existing named configuration:
+- Switch to an existing configuration with a given name:

 `gcloud config configurations activate {{configuration_name}}`